slightknack/slightknack.dev/content/blog/next-steps.md

 ```

 > ### A quick note on the `..` notation
 > Currently, we use `..` to match extra arguments in tuples/records, or to splat lists.
-Using the same syntax in macros might be ambiguious, so I'm thinking of alternatives.
+Using the same syntax in macros might be ambiguous, so I'm thinking of alternatives.
 If you have any suggestions, let me know.

 With these two features, it should be easier to embed domain-specific-languages, make alternative evaluation schemes, or just write more expressive macros overall.